kevindees/laravel-redis-queue/README.md

 # Laravel Redis Queue

 A little command line tool for clearing Laravel Redis queues.
 This package is for Laravel 5 and removes all jobs from a queue using the Redis driver.
+Because [Laravel Horizon](https://laravel.com/docs/5.6/horizon) uses Redis for its queues, this tool can be used to clear your Horizon jobs.

+*If you are using Horizon, it may be best to have a separate Redis connection for your jobs and another for other parts of your application.*

 ## Basic Clear